 Watch the video below to see how easy it is to make these!

 Disclosure: This post contains affiliate links.

 Delectable Gluten Free Vegan Chocolate Chip Cookies.

-- 2 1/8 cups gluten free flour blend I've used Namaste, King Arthur, and Enjoy Life successfully
+- 2 ⅛ cups gluten free flour blend I've used Namaste, Living Now Foods, and Enjoy Life successfully

 - 1 teaspoon baking soda

-Drop rounded tablespoons of the dough on the cookie sheet.
-Bake at 350 degrees for 10 minutes.
+- Drop rounded tablespoons of the dough on the cookie sheet, leaving about an inch between each cookie.
+Bake at 350 degrees F for 10 minutes.
 They will look a little bit underdone, but will cook a little bit more as they cool on the cookie sheet.

 - Repeat step 5 with remaining dough.

 - If you are going to freeze the dough, just drop rounded tablespoons of dough on the cookie sheet and stick it in the freezer for a couple of hours.
 Once firm, put the dough balls in a freezer bag and store in the freezer until it's time to bake them.
 When you want to bake them, bake at 350 degrees for 11-13 minutes.